hackclub/embedded-scrapbook/README.md

 # 📸 scrapbook-grid

-Embed your Scrapbook in your React site
+Embed your Scrapbook in your own websites.

 More coming soon.